agufaui/agufaui/packages/guide/config.md

 }
 ```

-"red" is `AAlert` red type, and "green" is `AAlert` green type in AgufaUI provided theme:
+"red" is `Aalert` red type, and "green" is `Aalert` green type in AgufaUI provided theme:

 ```ts
 theme: {